dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 ## Control line joins

-<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have a <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineJoin> property, of type `PenLineJoin`, that specifies the type of join that is used at the vertices of the shape.
-The `PenLineJoin` enumeration defines the following members:
+<xref:Microsoft.Maui.Controls.Shapes.Shape> objects have a <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineJoin> property, of type <xref:Microsoft.Maui.Controls.Shapes.PenLineJoin>, that specifies the type of join that is used at the vertices of the shape.
+The <xref:Microsoft.Maui.Controls.Shapes.PenLineJoin> enumeration defines the following members:

 - `Miter`, which represents regular angular vertices.
 This is the default value of the <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineJoin> property.
 - `Bevel`, which represents beveled vertices.